 Large items—such as bags, backpacks, suitcases, or any other large objects that might compromise the safety of the works of art on view—are not allowed inside the museum.

-Any item may be inspected and refused entry at the discretion of the Security Staff.
+Any item may be refused entry at the discretion of the Security Staff.

-Still photography for non-commercial, personal use is allowed, unless otherwise noted in the galleries.
+Feel free to take photographs for non-commercial, personal use with no flash, unless otherwise noted in the galleries.

 The use of tripods and selfie sticks is prohibited.

-Pencils, sketchbooks, and notebooks are allowed.
+Feel free to bring pencils, sketchbooks, and notebooks.
 However, pens, paints, and easels are not permitted.

 Strollers are allowed in the museum.